Man resting in the gym after a workout, focusing on achieving his fitness goals

 Before diving headfirst into workouts, I’ve learned it’s essential to know where you’re starting from.

-Assessing your current fitness level gives you a clear snapshot of where you are and helps guide your first steps.
+Assessing your current fitness level provides a clear snapshot of your overall well-being, which can help guide your steps.

 Self-Evaluation Techniques